pwntester/codeql.nvim/README.md

 ```

 ## Commands
-- `SetDatabase <path to db>`: Required before running any query.
+- `QL database set <path to db>`: Required before running any query.
+- `QL database unset`: Unregister current database.
+- `QL database browse`: Shows source archive tree explorer
-- `RunQuery`: Runs the query on the current buffer.
+- `QL query run`: Runs the query on the current buffer.
 Requires a DB to be set first.
-- `QuickEval`: Quick evals the predicate or selection under cursor.
+- `QL query eval`: Quick evals the predicate or selection under cursor.
 Requires a DB to be set first.
+- `QL query cancel`: Cancels current query.
-- `History`: Shows a menu to render results of previous queries (on the same nvim session).
+- `QL history list`: Shows a menu to render results of previous queries (on the same nvim session).
-- `StopServer`: Stops the query server associated with the query buffer.
+- `QL server stop`: Stops the query server associated with the query buffer.
 A new one will be started upon query evaluation.
-- `PrintAST`: On a `codeql:/` buffer, prints the AST of the current file.
+- `QL ast print`: On a `codeql:/` buffer, prints the AST of the current file.
-- `LoadSarif`: Loads the issues of a SARIF file.
+- `QL sarif load <path to SARIF file>`: Loads the issues of a SARIF file.
 To browse the results, use `SetDatabase` before.
-- `ArchiveTree`: Shows source archive tree explorer
+- `QL sarif copy-permalink`: Copies a permalink to the current line of a SARIF file.
+- `QL mrva load <name of MRVA session>`: Loads results of MRVA scan.

 ## Mappings
 - `gd`: On a `codeql:/` file, jumps to the symbol definition.